AISM provides myriad opportunities for our sparky, curious learners

 We have a dedicated Learning Enrichment teacher, a specialist who supports class teachers to meet the academic, social and emotional needs of our students.
 This includes students who may find classwork too complex, and others who need extension, as well as children with learning or behavioural difficulties.

-If we believe it is in the best interests of our student, we prepare a Support Plan to help the student to achieve set goals.
 This could involve an individual education programme, withdrawal from class for individual or small group support, or intervention from a specialist, such as a Speech Therapist or Child Psychologist.

 English as an Additional Language (EAL) Support